-Social media is incredible.
-These platforms allow us to communicate with people in all corners of the globe, stream videos with the click of a button, and see the world without ever leaving our house.
+Social media is incredible, allowing us to communicate with people in all corners of the globe, stream videos with the click of a button, and see the world without ever leaving our house.
 With that said, it has a dark side: social media distraction.

 The average user spends nearly 2.5 hours per day scrolling through updates, vacation photos, and all manner of other content.